terraform-ibm-modules/terraform-ibm-cis/modules/dns/README.md

         # (13 unchanged attributes hidden)
         }
     ```
-2. When a DNS record of CAA type is added, the `flags` is automatically assigned.
+If a record of type CAA is added, the flags parameter is augmented in the data object.
+More information on the flags parameter can be found [here](https://developers.cloudflare.com/api/operations/dns-records-for-a-zone-create-dns-record).

-    The assignment of flags means when you run a `terraform plan` command after a successful `terraform apply`, the output shows that the DNS record requires an update, as shown in the following example.
+The addition of flags parameter means that when when you run a `terraform plan` command after a successful `terraform apply`, the output shows that the DNS record requires an update, as shown in the following example.
 However, your infrastructure will not be affected.

     ```
     # module.cis_dns_records.ibm_cis_dns_record.dns_records["test-exmple.caa/CAA"] will be updated in-place